 Single Post Page

-The PostPresenter should look like this:
+The PostPresenter could look like this:

 <?php

-namespace App\UI\Post;
+namespace App\Presentation\Post;

 use Nette;